ubports/docs.ubports.com/about/process/issue-tracking.rst

 * **None (awaiting triage)**: The issue has been approved by a member of the qa team and is awaiting review from the responsible development team. if the issue is a bug, instructions to reproduce are included in the issue description. if the issue is a feature request, it has passed a primary sanity check by the qa-team but has not yet been accepted by the responsible development-team.
 * **Accepted**: The issue has been accepted by the responsible development-team.
 If the issue is a bugreport, the team has decided that it should be fixable and accepts the responsibility.
 If the issue is a featrue request, the team thinks it should be implemented as described.
 * **In Development**: A patch is in development.
 Usually means that a developer is assigned to the issue.
 * **Quality Assurance**: The patch is completed and has passed initial testing.
-The QA team will now review it on all devices and provide feedback.
-If problems are found, the issue is moved back to “In Development”.
+The QA team will now review it and provide feedback.
+If problems are found, the issue is moved back to “Accepted”.
 * **Release Candidate**: The patch has passed QA and is ready for release.
 In case of deb-packages that are included in the system-image, the patch will be included in the next over-the-air update on the rc channel, and, if everything goes well, in the next release of the stable channel.
-* **None (removed from the project)**: A patch has been released (issue closed with a message linking to the patch) or the issue has been rejected (issue closed and labeled “wontfix”).
+* **None (removed from the project)**: If the isue is open and labeled "help wanted", community contributions are required to resolve the issue.
+If it's closed, that means that either a patch has been released on the stable channel (a comment on the issue should link to the patch) or the issue has been rejected (labeled “wontfix”).

 Labels
 ------